apache/commons-email/CONTRIBUTING.md

  |                                                                      |
  +======================================================================+
 --->
-Contributing to Apache Commons Email
+Contributing to Apache Commons Email Parent POM
 ======================

 You have found a bug or you have an idea for a cool new feature?
 Contributing code is a great way to give something back to